playframework/playframework/documentation/manual/javaGuide/tutorials/zentasks/JavaGuide1.md

 ## Installation of the Play Framework

 Installation is very simple.
-Just download the latest binary backage from the download page and unzip it to any path.
+Just download the latest binary package from the download page and unzip it to any path.

 > If you're using Windows, it is generally a good idea to avoid space characters in the path, so for example `c:\play` would be a better choice than `c:\Documents And Settings\user\play.`